playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 There are two big differences between `useEffect` and `useLayoutEffect`:

-1. While `useEffect` runs **after** a component's paint, `useLayoutEffect` occurs **before** the component's paint, but **after** a component's **commit** phase.
+1. While `useEffect` runs **after** a component's paint, `useLayoutEffect` occurs **before** the component's paint but **after**** a component's **commit** phase.
 2. `useLayoutEffect` blocks the browser, which `useEffect` does not.

 If `useLayoutEffect` _only_ ran prior to the browser's paint, it might be acceptable to use it more frequently.
 However, because it _does_ block the browser from painting, it should only be used in very specific circumstances.

-For example, let's say you want to measure the size of an HTML element and display that information as part of the UI, you'd want to use `useLayoutEffect` instead of `useEffect`, as otherwise it would flash the contents on screen momentarily before the component re-rendered to hide the initialization data.
+For example, let's say you want to measure the size of an HTML element and display that information as part of the UI; you'd want to use `useLayoutEffect` instead of `useEffect`, as otherwise, it would flash the contents on screen momentarily before the component re-rendered to hide the initialization data.

 Let's use `useLayoutEffect` to calculate the bounding box of an element to position another element: